Fin Macleod, now head of security on a

 "as

-gripping as its predecessor ... well written,
+as its predecessor ... well written, rendering

-rendering almost visible the Hebridean landscapes,
+almost visible the Hebridean landscapes, seascapes

-seascapes and customs" Literary
+and customs" Literary

 Review "The Lewis Man, Peter